10 Essential German-English Dictionaries for Translators

 2) The Merriam-Webster Dictionary

 This dictionary is a well-known staple among professional translators and interpreters.
 It includes translations from German to English in an extremely convenient format.
-Rather than having to flip through pages of small print, you can simply access what you need with a few clicks on your computer’s keyboard.
+Rather than flip through pages of small print, you can access what you need with a few clicks on your computer’s keyboard.
 It’s available both online and as a downloadable application.
-A downside is that it isn’t as thorough as other dictionaries out there, but it makes up for it by being easier to use and more accessible.
+A downside is that it isn’t as thorough as other dictionaries, but it makes up for it by being easier to use and more accessible.

 3) The Collins Dictionary

 Looking to learn or teach something new?
-If you’re an English teacher, translator, or any other kind of language professional, you’ll find Collins Dictionary invaluable.
-The dictionary is designed to cater to every level of language learner—from students who are just learning their first words up through advanced linguists.
-At 937 pages (as a paper version), it packs in a lot of information and plenty of useful features like a verb conjugator, word origins, and sample sentences.
+You’ll find Collins Dictionary invaluable if you’re an English teacher, translator, or any other language professional.
+The dictionary is designed to cater to every level of language learner—from students who are just learning their first words to advanced linguists.
+At 937 pages (as a paper version), it packs a lot of information and useful features like a verb conjugator, word origins, and sample sentences.

 4) The Oxford Medical Dictionary

-The Oxford Medical Dictionary is an essential tool for medical translators and interpreters who work with complicated medical terminology.
-This dictionary includes all of your standard medical terms, as well as specialized ones.
-While it doesn’t cover any other languages beyond English, French, and German, you can use it to check your translation into a language that you do know.
+The Oxford Medical Dictionary is essential for medical translators and interpreters who work with complicated medical terminology.
+This dictionary includes all of your standard medical and specialized medical terms.
+While it doesn’t cover languages beyond English, French, and German, you can use it to check your translation into a language you know.
 It also features many abbreviations commonly used in medical settings.

-The Dictionary of American Regional English (DARE) is a comprehensive resource for the study of regional dialects in the United States.
-The DARE contains over 3 million words, including definitions, pronunciations, etymologies, and examples of usage.
-The DARE is divided into four sections: North America, South America, Canada, and Caribbean.
+The Dictionary of American Regional English (DARE) is a comprehensive resource for studying regional dialects in the United States.
+The DARE contains over 3 million words, including definitions, pronunciations, etymologies, and usage examples.
+The DARE is divided into four sections: North America, South America, Canada, and the Caribbean.
 Each section covers different regions within those countries, so you can easily navigate to the area you need.

 5) The Collins Cobuild Advanced Learner’s English Dictionary

-This dictionary is widely used by translators and interpreters, as it contains excellent examples and example sentences that are particularly helpful when translating from English to German.
-It’s also easy to use: Simply enter a word into its search engine, then choose German or English as needed.
-You can also see your full translation in context on a single page, which helps you understand how it’s being used in that particular piece of writing.
+Translators and interpreters widely use this dictionary, as it contains excellent examples and example sentences that are particularly helpful when translating from English to German.
+It’s also easy to use: Enter a word into its search engine, then choose German or English as needed.
+You can also see your full translation in context on a single page, which helps you understand how it’s used in that particular piece of writing.

 6) Longman’s Medical Dictionary (Bilingual Edition – English/German Edition)

 Longman’s Medical Dictionary is a reference book of approximately 10,000 entries that provides definitions and explanations for words used in medicine.
-This dictionary contains every term and phrase a medical translator needs to know in order to translate from English into German, or vice versa.
-It has up-to-date terminology and features important new medical terms relevant to modern science and technology.
+This dictionary contains every term and phrase a medical translator needs to know to translate from English into German or vice versa.
+It has up-to-date terminology and features new medical terms relevant to modern science and technology.

 7) The Routledge dictionary of modern idiomatic expressions

 A comprehensive guide to everyday words and phrases.
 Features idioms in current usage, including colloquialisms that have made their way into standard English.
-Includes definitions and examples of more than 4,500 idiomatic expressions, drawn from a wide range of source material—popular songs, websites, adverts, plays, poems and novels as well as literary works by Shakespeare, Austen and Wilde among others.
-Comes with a companion website with audio recordings where available.
+Includes definitions and examples of more than 4,500 idiomatic expressions drawn from a wide range of source material—popular songs, websites, adverts, plays, poems and novels, and literary works by Shakespeare, Austen and Wilde.
+It comes with a companion website with audio recordings where available.

 8) New Oxford American Dictionary (Bilingual edition – English/German Edition)